The Royal Commission was an important start to achieving justice for thousands of child sexual abuse victims.

 The scale of child abuse by foster parents is enormous.
 Far greater numbers of children were abused behind closed doors in private homes than in all the big residential homes combined.

 I have acted for hundreds of women who were abused sexually in Parramatta Girls’ Training School.
-Most were detained there were short periods.
+Most were detained there for short periods.
 Most girls were in there for six to twelve months.

 Legal technicalities have protected governments from being sued for the psychological carnage they caused.
-And the McClellan Royal Commission did not allocate one single Case Study or public hearing to this disgrace.
+The McClellan Royal Commission did not allocate one single Case Study or public hearing to this disgrace.

 Stories have emerged, many from the 50’s, 60’s and 70’s around children who were abused by their foster parents.
 Not much has been improved since this time, with stories frequently appearing in the media around foster child abuse.

 What’s worse is there are currently few viable legal options for those victims.

 Privately suing the individual is costly and a long, arduous process with potential for little return.